Alyssa Lavy, MS, RD, CDN

 Amy Schwarz, MS, RD, CDN

 Amy has always loved to eat food, and as a child, she enjoyed cooking and baking with her family.
 At Wellesley College, Amy became passionate about art history and decided to major in this field.
 When she graduated, she began working in fundraising at the Whitney Museum in New York, which she enjoyed, as it allowed her to form deep relationships with individuals.
 However, as Amy’s fundraising career progressed, her passion for food and nutrition remained.
 She wanted a career that could marry her passion for connecting with people and her love for food and nutrition, which led her to pursue a new career as a dietitian.
 Amy earned her Master’s degree in Clinical Nutrition at New York University and then completed the New York University dietetic internship program.
 Throughout her training, Amy became passionate about eating disorders, as well as how food relationships impact digestive health and women’s health.
 After earning her RD credential, Amy worked as an inpatient dietitian at an eating disorder treatment center and served as an integral part of the patient management team.
 She brings this experience, along with her passion for food and motivational interviewing skills, to Alyssa Lavy Nutrition & Wellness.
+In addition to undergoing specialty training in digestive health with Alyssa, Amy is trained on the use of a low FODMAP diet for IBS by Monash University.

 In her free time, Amy loves to bake and cook with her two young children, Nate and Ava, and her husband, Matt.
 She also loves to run and do yoga.
 Amy loves food, and wants to help her clients to enjoy what they eat and choose foods that make them feel good.
 Like Alyssa, Amy knows that each person has unique needs and that there is not one single diet or approach to eating that will work for everyone.
 Let Amy help you to on your nutrition journey!